 My guided tour is delayed until Monday, so yesterday I explored Maputo by foot again.
-It was overcast, ideal for walking.
+It was overcast and an absence of the bright scorching sun made it an ideal day for walking.
 I learned that not much happens in Maputo on Saturday morning, especially when it’s a public holiday – February 3rd is National Heroes Day.

 “Heroes Day commemorates the lives of fallen soldiers who fought for the country’s independence, specifically Eduardo Chivambo Mondlane the assassinated leader of the Mozambican independence movement political party, “